Nirvana (band): 2006–present: Further reissues and reunions

-Further reissues and reunions (2006–present)

-Further releases have included the DVD releases of Live!
+Live!
 Tonight!
-Sold Out!! in 2006, and the full version of MTV Unplugged in New York in 2007.
+Sold Out!!, was re-released on DVD in 2006, followed by the full version of MTV Unplugged in New York on DVD in 2007.
 In November 2009, Nirvana's performance at the 1992 Reading Festival was released on CD and DVD as Live at Reading, alongside a deluxe 20th-anniversary edition of Bleach.
-DGC released a number of 20th anniversary deluxe-edition packages of Nevermind in September 2011 and In Utero in September 2013.
+DGC released a number of 20th-anniversary deluxe packages of Nevermind in September 2011, which included the Live at the Paramount show, and of In Utero in September 2013, which included the Live and Loud show.

 In 2012, Grohl, Novoselic, and Smear joined Paul McCartney at 12-12-12: The Concert for Sandy Relief.
 The performance featured the premiere of a new song written by the four, "Cut Me Some Slack".
 A studio recording was released on the soundtrack to Sound City, a documentary film by Grohl.
 On July 19, 2013, the group played with McCartney again during the encore of his Safeco Field "Out There" concert in Seattle, the first time Nirvana members had performed together in their hometown in over 15 years.

 In 2014, Cobain, Novoselic, and Grohl were inducted into the Rock and Roll Hall of Fame.
 At the induction ceremony, Novoselic, Grohl and Smear performed a four-song set with guest vocalists Joan Jett, Kim Gordon, St. Vincent and Lorde.
 Novoselic, Grohl and Smear then performed a full show at Brooklyn's St. Vitus Bar with Jett, Gordon, St. Vincent, J Mascis and John McCauley as guest vocalists.
 Grohl thanked Burckhard, Crover, Peters and Channing for their time in Nirvana.
 Everman also attended.